mircea-pavel-anton/mirceanton.com/content/posts/2022-12-20-my-cks-experience/index.md

 To prepare for the CKS exam, I used the course offered by KodeKloud, as well as their CKS challenges.
 While I found these resources to help prepare for the actual exam, I did not feel as ready and confident as I did for the CKA and CKAD.
 In my opinion, the course quality was not up to par compared to the other two mentioned.

 That being said, I would still recommend these resources to others preparing for the CKS exam as they do in fact cover the entire curriculum, just not as well and thoroughly as I came to expect from them.

+Another thing worth mentioning is that I challenged myself to get all 3 Kubernetes certifications within 3 weeks, which left me with only 1 week to study and prepare for each exam.
+This was not a problem for the CKA and CKAD as the curriculum had a lot of overlap between them and they are also closely related to what I do at work.
+For the CKS, on the other hand, I do believe that a longer preparation phase would have been extremely beneficial, as I really did not feel that confident going in.
+While I did manage to pass, my score was considerably lower than my CKA and CKAD, which again suggests that I really should have taken more than 1 week to prepare.

 ## 💻 Technical Aspects